BHOWARD.jpg

 BIO (LONG)

 Billie Howard is a Montana-born, Chicago-based pianist, violinist, violist, and educator.
 As a performer, she is inspired by contemporary and experimental music on the farthest ends of the volume spectrum, ranging from the quietest sounds to fully-amplified extremes.
 She also composes under the moniker Akosuen, where she appears on her primary instruments: violin and piano, as well as with an ensemble including expanded strings, voices, organ, and percussion.
-Billie maintains a private violin and piano studio in Chicago, teaches piano and violin classes at the British International School of Chicago, Oak Park School of Music, and directs the annual Pop Music for Piano Camp for middle-school age pianists.
+Billie maintains a private violin and piano studio in Chicago.
+She has served as an adjunct professor of piano at Concordia University Chicago, and on the teaching faculties of the British International School of Chicago, The People’s Music School, and Oak Park School of Music.

 She holds a M.Mus. in piano performance and pedagogy from Northwestern University and B.A. in piano and violin performance from Montana State University.